danifitz/lacework-gcloudrun/README.md

 * In *CPU allocation and pricing* section choose *CPU is always allocated*
 * Expand the *Container, Variables & Secrets, Connections, Security* section and in the *Container* tab under *Execution environment* choose *Second generation*
 * Fill in any other necessary details to deploy your application then click the create button

-## Limitations

-* This only works with second generation environments: `metadata.annotations.run.googleapis.com/execution-environment: gen2`
-* The lacework agent must be included in the application Docker image
-* The Lacework agent requires the CPU to always be allocated in order to work.

-# To Do's

-* Test on Cloud Run for GKE Anthos
-* Test with CPU is only allocated during request processing